A policy agenda to help

 America’s story began in Pennsylvania, but our state has fallen behind.
 Families are leaving for better jobs, educational opportunities, and quality of life in other states.
-But in 2023, policymakers can usher in a new era of prosperity for Pennsylvania.
+But policymakers can usher in a new era of prosperity for Pennsylvania.

 By championing these policies at the start of a new administration, lawmakers can unleash Pennsylvania’s potential to lead the nation and usher in a new era of prosperity for future generations.